Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 ### Example: Ordered Append

-This code demonstrates use of the above routines to implement a compacted write to an ordered stream where the number of elements written varies per lane.
+This code demonstrates use of the above intrinsics to implement a compacted write to an ordered stream where the number of elements written varies per lane.

     bool doesThisLaneHaveAnAppendItem = (NumberOfItemsToAppend) ?
 1 : 0;